 PCI Biotech has not used any specific reporting standards or guidelines for sustainability reporting other than the Code and this section for sustainable development is considered as an integrated part of the CSR reporting.
 In general PCI Biotech's strategy and operations are focused on human welfare through its vision of 'unlocking the potential of innovative medicines'.
 PCI Biotech focus its development on anti-cancer product- and technology candidates.
 All international anti-cancer development is strictly regulated regarding animal welfare and high focus on safety and wellbeing for patients participating in clinical trials.
 PCI Biotech have internal routines securing that the Group and service providers comply with all relevant standard in these regards.
-The Group's operations are of such character that it does not significantly affect the environment beyond normal course of business for a small biotech company.
+The Group's operations are of such character that they do not significantly affect the environment beyond normal course of business for a small biotech company.
 Travelling and the needs for shipment of devices and materials for preclinical and clinical trials are identified as the activities with most environmental impact.
 To keep the environmental impact to a minimum, devices that are no longer used are returned in bulks to the producer for recycling.
 Other shipments are optimised in collaboration with our service providers and collaborators to reduce number of shipments.
-External meetings are evaluated for use of virtual meeting tools when appropriate, to keep travels at a low level.
+External meetings are evaluated for use of virtual meeting tools when appropriate, to limit travels to what is considered necessary from an operational perspective.

-2.4.
-Ethical guidelines
+2.3 Ethical guidelines